Biography of Isaac Asbury Clarke

 Benton County from the 1854 Colton Railroad and Township Map

-What’s New?
-The county of Benton lies in the extreme northwestern corner of the State of Arkansas, and is bounded north by McDonald and Barry Counties in the State of Missouri, east by Carroll and Madison Counties in Arkansas, south by Washington County in the same State, and west by Delaware and Adair Counties in Oklahoma.
-Benton County History The title of this section doesn’t accurately reflect the material available.
-In it you’ll find mention of many of the early and illustrious settlers of Benton County, put in such a light, that mere facts alone cannot do justice.
-Benton County …
+The county of Benton lies in the extreme northwestern corner of the State of Arkansas and is bounded north by McDonald and Barry Counties in the State of Missouri, east by Carroll and Madison Counties in Arkansas, south by Washington County in the same State, and west by Delaware and Adair Counties in Oklahoma.
+Benton County Biographies Benton County Census Records Benton County History The title of this section doesn’t accurately reflect the material available.
+In it you’ll find mention of many of the early and illustrious settlers of Benton County, put in such a light, that mere facts alone … Read more

 Yell Township